ike-keichan/KeiLisp/README_Function.md

 ### format
 **(format L X1 X2 ...
 Xn)**
-Function to format the output contents.
+Function to format the output contents.<br>
 Write the content to be formatted output after "~".
 "%" represents a line break.
 Any other single character represents a value bound to a symbol.
 Symbol-bound values can be specified by filling in as the argument X after L.